mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 and probably will again.
 The Imperial Marine Corps
 The Marine Corps has two main functions.
-On the one hand it is a ‘hammer’ to smash problems flat with overwhelming firepower.
-On the other, its personnel act as ship’s troops for naval vessels and guard important installations.
+On the one hand it is a 'hammer' to smash problems flat with overwhelming firepower.
+On the other, its personnel act as ship's troops for naval vessels and guard important installations.
 By tradition, marines guard Imperial embassies and provide an honor–guard to ambassadors.